kubernetes/website/docs/tasks/federation/federation-service-discovery.md

 #### I cannot connect to my cluster federation API
 Check that your

-1. Client (typically kubectl) is correctly configured (including API endpoints and login credentials), and
+1. Client (typically kubectl) is correctly configured (including API endpoints and login credentials).
 2. Cluster Federation API server is running and network-reachable.

 See the [federation admin guide](/docs/admin/federation/) to learn